Last updated on July 16th, 2021 at 03:40 pm

 If the enterprise is in the midst of a legacy technical debt emergency, retiring some of it is necessary in the short term.
 But unless the enterprise addresses incremental technical debt and its root causes, a new burden of legacy technical debt will accumulate.
 That accumulation is then likely to eliminate the benefits of having retired the current burden of legacy technical debt.

 So after the legacy technical debt emergency is passed—or if resources permit, during the emergency—establishing measures, procedures, and practices for controlling incremental technical debt would be prudent.

 This change might be less challenging than it sounds.
 With respect to endogenous incremental technical debt, the teams that incurred it are either still at work, or just recently dispersed.
 Their understanding of the incremental technical debt is still fresh in their minds.
 If their projects are still underway, and if budget and schedule permit, retiring the incremental technical debt in the context of those projects is a superior strategy.
-For projects that have already delivered their work products, a somewhat less preferable—but still practical—approach involves re-assembling some of the team to retire the incremental technical debt as soon as possible, while memories are still fresh.
-Other approaches might be needed for incremental exogenous technical debt.
+For projects that have already delivered their work, a less preferable but still practical approach involves re-assembling some of the team.
+They then work to retire the incremental technical deb, while memories are still fresh.

 For the most part, the problem of controlling incremental technical debt isn’t a technical one.
 It usually reduces to a problem of finding time and resources to undertake the task.

 Why resources aren’t available to retire incremental technical debt